 The Centre of Islamic Studies is a research and outreach institution.
 Its research and outreach activities rely on the active participation of our affiliates.

-The Centre has four types of affiliates: Research Associates, Visiting Fellows, Visiting Researchers and Graduate Students.
+The Centre has four types of affiliates: Research Associates, Affiliated Researchers, Visiting Scholars and Graduate Students.

 Research Associates are paid members of staff, usually employed on a two-year contract.
 They work from offices in the Centre of Islamic Studies and are expected to make a major contribution to the research and outreach aims of the Centre.